MiguelPelegrina/java_school_online_store_documentation/docs/system_architecture.md

 ### 2. Communication Protocols

-The interaction between the frontend and backend is orchestrated through carefully chosen communication protocols, ensuring efficiency, flexibility, and maintainability.

 - RESTful APIs serve as the architectural backbone, providing a standardized and resource-oriented communication channel between the frontend and backend.
 This paradigm embraces stateless interactions, allowing the frontend to initiate requests and receive responses, creating a coherent and predictable model for information exchange.
-- The language in which data converses between the frontend and backend is carefully curated to optimize readability, interoperability, and efficiency.
-Herein lies the adoption of the JavaScript Object Notation (JSON) format.

 ### 3. Deployment

 A robust deployment strategy is essential for ensuring agility, reliability, and scalability.
 To achieve this, the system leverages a comprehensive deployment approach, including:

-- Continuous Integration/Continuous Deployment (CI/CD) pipeline via GitHub Actions for automated testing and deployment.
-This not only expedites the delivery of new features and updates but also guarantees the stability of the application through rigorous testing.
 - Docker containers for packaging and deployment to ensure consistency across environments.
 This ensures seamless deployment across diverse environments, promoting compatibility and reliability.
 - Kubernetes orchestrates and manages the deployment, scaling, and operation of application containers.
 This container orchestration platform introduces an additional layer of automation, facilitating efficient resource utilization, load balancing, and fault tolerance.
+- Continuous Integration/Continuous Deployment (CI/CD) pipeline via GitHub Actions and Kubernetes for automated testing and deployment.
+This not only expedites the delivery of new features and updates but also guarantees the stability of the application through rigorous testing.

 ### 4. Version Control

-Version control is the backbone of collaborative software development, ensuring order, traceability, and collaboration among the development team.
-In the realm of the Online Bookstore Application, version control is meticulously orchestrated, leveraging industry-standard tools and practices.
+Version control is the backbone of collaborative software development, ensuring order, traceability, and collaboration among developers.
+The Online Bookstore Application relies on GitHub as its central repository hosting service.

-- In the digital tapestry of version control, the Online Bookstore Application relies on GitHub as its central repository hosting service, adding a layer of collaboration and visibility to the development process.

 ### 5. Development Environment